KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/an-advanced-approach-to-komodos-antara-framework.md

 Technically, OP_CCC scripts do not have a required structure.
 The scripts only need to follow the general structure of the initial layout, as provided in the proposal of the Interledger team (linked above).

-Naturally, the developer does not need to fully understand the entire proposal.
+The developer does not need to fully understand the entire proposal.
 Instead, the developer may follow the general guideline, as provided in our templates and tutorials.
 This allows the developer to code and debug their OP_CCC related modules in an efficient manner.

 <!-- Below content seems like it can be grouped with other "simplest" content, 1of1 and 1of2. -->

 A common and simple CC script exists in nearly all of the default Antara modules.
-This script consists of only a signature from a pubkey and CC validation.
-This is essentially the equivalent of a P2PK Bitcoin script; a plain CC validation returns `true` or `false`, and the P2PK Bitcoin script returns `1` or `0`, which are essentially the same.
+This script consists of a single signature from a pubkey and CC validation.
+This is essentially the equivalent of a P2PK Bitcoin script; the CC validation returns `true` or `false`, and the P2PK Bitcoin script returns `1` or `0`.

 <!-- We say "CC script" below.
 It's not clear to me that the reader would know that a CC script and a CC address are essentially the same? -->